-The abundance of research on serotonin hinders a manual review of identifying the functional roles of serotonin receptors – however, it lends itself particularly well to text mining efforts applied to large, big-data datasets.
+The abundance of research on serotonin effectively hinders a manual review of identifying the functional roles of serotonin receptors.
+However, it lends itself particularly well to text mining efforts applied to large, big-data datasets.
 Text mining has become increasingly popular in biomedical research (see Ambert & Cohen, 2012; French, Lane, Xu, & Pavlidis, 2009).
 Biomedical text mining allows for researchers to quickly identify needed information, uncover hidden relationships not immediately obvious in the literature, and more generally deal with ‘information overload’ from the exponentially increasing volume of scientific research (Cohen & Hersh, 2004).
-For example, simplistic keyword indexing has been used for protein annotation and term co-occurrences have been utilized in creating human gene-to-gene expression networks (Jenssen, Lægreid, Komorowski, & Hovig, 2001).
+For example, simplistic keyword indexing has been used for protein annotation and term co-occurrences have been successfully applied create human gene-to-gene expression networks (Jenssen, Lægreid, Komorowski, & Hovig, 2001).

 More recently, neuroscientists have begun to utilize text mining and other neuroinformatics approaches (Bockholt et al., 2010).
 Text mining has been used to extract mentions of neuroanatomical regions from text (French, Lane, Xu, & Pavlidis, 2009), assess connectivity between brain regions (French et al., 2015), and discover associations between text and brain activation in a functional neuroimaging database (Nielsen, Hansen, & Balslev, 2004).
-However, relative to the tremendous volume of neuroscientific work available, there are surprisingly few text mining studies - a quick search on PubMed for articles containing “neuroscience” and “text mining” or “natural language processing” returns only 134 results (search performed May 7, 2020).
+However, relative to the tremendous volume of neuroscientific work available, there are surprisingly few text mining studies to date.
+For example, a search on PubMed for articles containing “neuroscience” and “text mining” or “natural language processing” returns only 134 results (search performed May 7, 2020).
 Utilization of even very basic text mining procedures may provide valuable insight into latent trends in neuroscience research.

-Co-occurrence text mining of the serotonin literature allows for quantitatively supported proposed relationships between receptors and functions.
+For the serotonergic system, co-occurrence text mining of the serotonin literature can help quantitatively establish proposed relationships between receptors and functions.
 These relationships can further be analyzed via their trends over time, as well as by performing brief manual literature reviews to complement the co-occurrence results.
 In the current research, we set out to identify relationships between serotonin receptors and topics of study.
-In other words, we seek to identify which behavioral topics or functions are significantly associated with each of the 14 serotonin receptors across all existing, published, causal studies of serotonin receptors.
-After collecting all relevant literature and extracting key neuroinformatic data from the literature via pre-determined terms and rule-based regular expressions, we aimed to use probabilistic co-occurrence analysis to assess across-study relationships between serotonin receptors and behavioral topics.
-For significant co-occurrences with larger effect sizes, we also track how said co-occurrences vary in studies across time, and we provide brief literature reviews to further inform our results.
+Specifically, we aimed to identify which behavioral topics or functions are significantly associated with each of the 14 serotonin receptors across all existing, published, causal studies of serotonin receptors.
+After collecting all relevant literature and extracting key neuroinformatic data from the literature via pre-determined terms and rule-based regular expressions, we applied probabilistic co-occurrence analysis to assess across-study relationships between serotonin receptors and behavioral topics.
+For significant co-occurrences with larger effect sizes, we also tracked how said co-occurrences vary in studies across time, with additional brief literature reviews to further inform our results.

 The main contribution of the current work is two-fold.
 First, our meta-analytic findings based on text mining provide a useful guide for directing future research on specific serotonin receptors, as our data can inform researchers about which receptor or behavioral function to examine when designing novel studies within the domain of 5-HT as well as a large catalog of existing research on said topics.
 Second, our work is an extension of recent efforts to increase the interdisciplinary relationship between neuroscience and natural language processing.
-In particular, however, we demonstrate how a big-data driven text mining effort may elucidate important patterns and relationships in neuroscientific domains as complicated as that of serotonin.
+Overall, we demonstrate how a big-data driven text mining effort may elucidate important patterns and relationships in neuroscientific domains as complicated as that of serotonin.

 Methods